 CSUSB’s Counseling and Psychological Services supports the university mission of academic success and social justice through promoting the mental well-being of CSUSB students, the campus community, and the surrounding region.
 This is achieved through mental health counseling, advocacy, and outreach and consultation in a safe, supportive and culturally-informed environment.

-CAPS is located in the Health Center Building, north of the Commons and east of the Pfau Library.
-Entrance to Counseling and Psychological Services is on the west side – facing the Pfau Library and north of the main health center entrance.
+CAPS is located in the Health Center Building, north of The Meeting Center and East of SMSU North.
+Entrance to Counseling and Psychological Services is on the West side – facing the SMSU North and north of the main Health Center entrance.
 On the campus map our building is identified as HC (Health Center).

-- Students enrolled in continuing education, extension or Open University courses are not eligible for services.
+- Students who are enrolled in Open University courses are not eligible for services.

 Common Concerns and Issues Discussed